A52 Nottingham corridor

 Diversion

-Follow our signed diversion by Dunkirk Island, University Boulevard and Woodside Road.
+Follow our signed diversion by Dunkirk Island, University Boulevard and Woodside Road or opposite direction.

 Please plan ahead and allow plenty of extra time for your journeys.